lupyuen/lupyuen.github.io/src/usb2.md

 __Lwazi Dube__ noticed that the [__USB Enhanced Host Controller Interface__](https://www.intel.sg/content/www/xa/en/products/docs/io/universal-serial-bus/ehci-specification.html) (EHCI) is implemented for the Allwinner A64 USB Controller.
 (Pic above)

 So we have an __easier way__ to build the NuttX USB Driver for PinePhone!
-Here's why...
+Let's find out why...

+_What's EHCI?_

 TODO